-But, as is often the case in American history, uglier prejudices were also at work.
+But, as is often the case in American history, uglier prejudices have also contributed to D.C.’s status.
 During the Civil War, President Lincoln signed a bill abolishing slavery in the District nine months before 1863’s national Emancipation Proclamation — and even before that, a community of free Black people was growing there, eventually becoming a majority of the city’s population.

 The racism did not abate over the next century.
 For most of the 1900s, Congress made D.C.’s laws, and it couldn’t elect its own mayor.
 In the 1960s, the Southern chairman of the Congressional committee that oversaw D.C. responded to the Black (Presidentially-appointed) mayor’s proposed budget with a truckload of watermelons.
 And though D.C. finally was granted some additional authority to govern itself with the Home Rule Act of 1973, Congress can still review any bill the D.C. city council passes.
 Today, there continue to be partisan motives for keeping the District a district.
 D.C. votes overwhelmingly blue, upwards of 90% Democratic.
 Its two Senators and its Representatives would almost certainly be consistent Democratic voices.

 But none of this changes the unfair fact that those who make their homes and lives in D.C. do not have representation in our government the way other Americans do.
 Currently, D.C. residents only have the power to send a non-voting representative to the House.
 She can make the case for her constituents to voting members, but she has no actual vote to cast herself.
-(Her name is Eleanor Holmes Norton, she has held the position for my entire conscious life, and she is amazing.)
+(Eleanor Holmes Norton has held this position for over 30 years.)
 D.C. has only “shadow senators” in the Senate, Paul Strauss and Mike Brown.
 This means that my father, who became a citizen in 2015, has never had a true vote in either chamber.